bihorac-LAB/Exposome/Tools/SDOH/Users/User manual.md

 ### Option 3: Census Tract Information

-#### Prepare a CSV file with FIPS code information for the patients.
+####  Prepare a folder to save some CSV files with FIPS code information for the patients.
 - **Column**: `FIPS`
 - **Example**: